merely-useful/py-rse/index.md

     with access to the data and software can feasibly reproduce results, both to check them and to build on them.

--   \gref{Sustainable}{sustainable_software} software: The ease with which to maintain and extend it rather than to replace it.
+-   \gref{Sustainable software}{sustainable_software}: The ease with which to
+    maintain and extend it rather than to replace it.
 Sustainability isn't just a property of the software: it also depends on the skills and culture of its users.